Packaging, child resistant closures, and tactile warning devices

-Overall, the requirements for packaging used for hazardous chemical products are straightforward.
-In short, such package should:
+The requirements for packaging used for hazardous chemical products are straightforward.
+In short, the packaging should:

-In addition, if the package has a replaceable closure this must continue to prevent escape even after repeated use.
+In addition, if the packaging has a replaceable closure this must continue to prevent escape even after repeated use.

 The packaging for some chemicals must not have a shape or designation likely to attract the active curiosity of children or mislead consumers.
 This applies regardless of whether the packaging is re-closeable or not.